SLoharkar/PHP-CodeIgniter-CRUD-Application/README.md

 - **Code Commenting**: Well-commented code for better understanding and maintainability.
 - **Professional Project Structure**: Adheres to professional standards for project creation and management.

+## Usage

+### Register and Update Form

+- **Register**: Access the registration form to create a new user.
+Passwords are securely hashed using `password_hash`.
+- **Update**: Use the same form to update user information.

+### CRUD Operations

+- **Create**: Add new records to the database.
+- **Read**: Retrieve and display records from the database.
+- **Update**: Modify existing records in the database.
+- **Delete**: Remove records from the database.

+## Code Structure

+- **Controllers**: Handle incoming requests and interact with services.
+  - `HomeController`: Manages the Login, Register, and Logout operations.
+  - `CrudController`: Manages CRUD operations and interactions with services.
+- **Libraries**: Contain business logic and act as intermediaries between controllers and repositories.
+  - `CrudService`: Handles the business logic for CRUD operations.
+- **Models**: Represent database entities and handle data operations.
+  - `CrudRepository`: Mediator of `CrudService` and `DatabaseModel`, managing data persistence and retrieval.
+  - `DatabaseModel`: Contains all database-related operations.
+  - **View Handler**: Manages the presentation layer of the application.
+- **Helpers**: Provide utility functions for validation and other common tasks.
+  - `Validation Helper`: Manages form validation related functions.

 ## Installation and Setup

 ### Prerequisites